 - there are critical methodological deficiencies resulting in the rejection of the study results.
 More, specifically none of the studies provide adequate information on the characterisation of exposure during the test as no attempt was made to monitor exposure in study ii. and the sensitivity of the analytical method was too low in study i.; - the Substance is difficult to test (poor water solubility) and there are critical methodological deficiencies resulting in the rejection of the study results.

-Therefore, none of the provided studies meet the requirements of OECD TG 211.
+Therefore, the requirements of OECD TG 211 are not met for any of the studies listed above.